21 NCAC 66 .0206 MINIMUM STANDARDS FOR CONTINUING EDUCATION

 (c) the North Carolina Veterinary Medical Association (NCVMA);

-(8) Each veterinarian and veterinary technician shall keep a record for the three most recent renewal periods of the content of courses submitted to the Board for continuing education credit hours.
+(9) Each veterinarian and registered veterinary technician shall keep a file containing the three most recent renewal periods of the content of courses submitted to the Board for continuing education credit hours.

 History Note: Authority G.S.
 90‑185(6); 90‑186(1); 93B-15;